clux/facemaulers/npcs/celerom.md

 - [[70-waterdeep]] Asked via Sending about Luskan and Egg of Galadaeros.
 Said Arklem took it.
 - Disappeared - asked not to be messaged
 - [[84-chief-bonehead]] Revealed to be the saviour of New Luskan (aka bone city)
+- Scried on Nekrina and party repeatedly to get insights
+- Preparing for battle, but limited resources.

 ## Stats
 Evocation wizard casting mind blank + mage armor + Crown of Stars (ovechannelled) before any interaction.